 Formulation and Ingredients

-The Liquid I.V. ingredients list reads:
+That said, the Liquid I.V. ingredients list reads:

-- Rebaudioside-A (stevia leaf extract)
+- Rebaudioside-A (stevia leaf extract): Provides sweetness to flavor

 If you choose a different Liquid I.V. product, such as Sleep Multiplier or Energy Multiplier, you’ll see additional ingredients, including: l-theanine, melatonin, matcha, valerian root, zinc, Coffeeberry Energy Extract, CognatIQ Coffee Fruit Extract, and Guayusa.